Dog anal glands problems are fairly common, appearing in about 2 – 12% of cases with dogs (1, 2, 3).

-The strong, rancid smell that is attributed with anal sac secretions could, in theory, be used as a way for dogs to mark their territory.
+The strong, rancid smell that is attributed to anal sac secretions could, in theory, be used as a way for dogs to mark their territory.

 2. Health Check

-A dog's anal gland releases an oily gunk directly on either side of the anus opening, leading some scientists to believe that this could be a natural lubricant to ease the passing of harder feces.
+A dog's anal gland releases oily gunk directly on either side of the anus opening, leading some scientists to believe that this could be a natural lubricant to ease the passing of harder feces.

-4. Piece Of History
+4. Piece of History